 PACT CEO John McDiarmid said he’s excited the partnership with Xari Group will ensure PACT is “secure from modern-day cyber threats.”

 “It is absolutely crucial to PACT that we are a trustworthy organisation that takes our data security seriously,” John said.
-“As a non-profit that has access to sensitive data and relies on the backing of government, legal and law enforcement agencies in order to support vulnerable victims, cybersecurity is front and centre in our minds.”

 It’s understandable there can be a reluctance to spend funds on things outside the primary mission of a non-profit.
 But with cybercriminal activity on the rise, ignoring the threats can have devastating consequences.
 It’s a risk PACT is not willing to take and reflects that we protect all children today in a wide range of ways, which is where the initiative to form a partnership with Xari Group was formed.